surcloudorg/SurFS/README.md

 INSTALLATION

-/SurFS -1.0.0/surfs-nas/：SurCloud is a distributed file system that incorporates two 3rd party projects: autumn-framework and alfresco-jlan.
+/SurFS -1.0.0/surfs-nas/：SurCloud is a distributed file system that incorporates two 3rd party projects: alfresco-jlan.
 It is built with maven format and can be compiled with any common java IDE or on the command line.

 For further information please refer: